LILKA

 Lilka with Doom game artwork on the screen

-Lilka is an open hardware DIY console created in Ukraine.
+LILKA is an open hardware DIY console created in Ukraine.

 It can be assembled from inexpensive electronic modules you can buy.